n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 combining with the base consonant (e.g., "_thr_" or "_spl_").

-Three consonants in Bengali are allowed to occur after the base
-consonant: "Ya", "Ba", and "Ra".
-When these consonants occur after the base consonant, they take on special forms.
+Three consonants in Bengali are allowed to occur after the base consonant or syllable base: "Ya", "Ba", and "Ra".
+When these consonants occur after the base consonant or syllable base, they take on special forms.

-A "Ya" after the base consonant takes on the "Yaphala" form.
+A "Ya" after the base consonant or syllable base takes on the "Yaphala" form.

 > Note: some fonts may also implement the "Yaphala" form for a
 > post-base "Yya" (`U+09DF`).

-A "Ba" after the base consonants takes on the below-base "Baphala" form.
-A "Ba" before the base consonant will take on the below-base "Baphala" form unless it is the first pre-base consonant in the syllable.
+A "Ba" after the base consonant or syllable bases takes on the below-base "Baphala" form.
+A "Ba" before the base consonant or syllable base will take on the below-base "Baphala" form unless it is the first pre-base consonant in the syllable.

 As with other Indic scripts, the consonant "Ra" receives special